bpucker/MybMonday/README.md

+### (49) Soybean seed coat pigmentation ###

+> **_<a href="https://github.com/bpucker/MybMonday">TWEET</a>:_** GmMYBA2 activates and GmMYBR represses the anthocyanin biosynthesis in soybean.
+Both appear to form a feedback loop to fine-tune seed coat pigmentation #MybMonday (details: )

+[Gao et al., 2021](https://doi.org/10.1093/jxb/erab152) investigated the transcriptional regulation of the seed coat pigmentation in soybean (_Glycine max)_.
+Soybean is an important crop species for the producation of oil and protein.
+Seeds show a complex pigmentation pattern.
+Especially dark seeds are expected to have health benefits.
+A phylogenetic analysis connected 15 MYB genes with the anthocyanin biosynthesis.
+GmMYBR belongs in a clade with C2 repressor MYBs.
+GmMYBA2 is a member of the anthoyanin activator clade.
+Expression pattern and transactivation assays suggested that GmMYBR is a repressor and GmMYBA2 is an activator of the anthocyanin biosynthesis.
+Overexpression of GmMYBA2 in the soybean cultivars Wm82 and P3 resulted in the accumulation of cyanidin derivatives and delphinidin derivatives, respectively.
+This suggest a difference in the F3'5'H activity between bloth plants.
+A single nucleotide deletion in _F3'H_ of P3 caused a frameshift and resulted in a probably non-functional truncated protein.
+The F3'5'H of Wm82 is probably also non-functional due to a premature stop codon.
+GmMYBR seems to repress the gene expression by binding the GmMYBA2-GmTT8a complex.

 ## Contact ##
 Do you have a recent publication about MYBs in plants that could be featured here?
 Please get in touch: [Boas Pucker (email)](mailto:b.pucker@tu-braunschweig.de?subject=[GitHub]MYB_Monday)